Today, I have some info on workout finishers. Something new that trainers have been chatting about.

 A kneeling or incline pushup could be used for beginners instead of regular.

 Finishers came into play when I lost the last 30 lbs.
 We all know the pain of a plateau.
 I have found that finishers can fix that, helping me lose the 105 lbs.

 BREAK TIME – I met Mike in Las Vegas at a fitness conference.
 Here we are after one of the sessions:

 Rick: Where did the idea of Workout Finishers come from?

-Mike: It’s funny because I was actually “under pressure” to come up with finishers.
+Mike: It’s funny because I was actually “under pressure” to develop finishers.

-My clients were getting results from interval training, but one of two things were happening was:
+My clients were getting results from interval training, but one of two things was happening was:

 - They were looking for something to replace interval training because they wanted something different

 That’s when I would put together a “mini-workout” to replace the intervals.
 I purposely put in a mix of exercises with short rest periods to mimic intervals.
-But the results were my clients getting leaner faster, and they would stick to doing finishers better then intervals.
+But the results were my clients getting leaner faster, and they would stick to doing finishers better than intervals.
 Then it hit me.
 Why not better results?
-We’re using more muscle, burning more calories.
-That’s when I started to implement finishers on a regular basis.
+We’re using more muscle and burning more calories.
+That’s when I started to implement finishers regularly.